 I would be lying if I said that swimming had no effects on the body in terms of damage due to the water.
-However let us put some things into perspective here.
+However, let us put some things into perspective here.

-Please do not let the effects of the water put you off of learning to swim.
+Please do not let the effects of the water put you off from learning to swim.
 The benefits of swimming in terms of increased health, relaxation and fun far outweigh any slight side effects of swimming pool water.

 The Complete Beginners Guide To Swimming